Best Place to Dine in St Augustine

 Start your day the St Augie Way:

-St Augustine Coffee House for a perfect cup of Jo and breakfast pastry or quiche, enjoyed on their patio off historic St George.
+St Augustine Coffee House for a perfect cup of Jo and breakfast pastry or quiche, enjoyed on their shaded patio off historic St George.

 Crave makes wonderful organic and vegan wraps to go or to eat in their hip setting, or outdoor patio on historic King Street.
 Healthy ingredients comprise clever combos, salads, smoothies, bowls and wraps – the Sante Fe Shrimp wrap is my fave!